NFL Draft 2020: Grading every team's incoming class

 DRAFT OVERVIEW:

 The Titans drafted Isaiah Wilson, the former Georgia offensive lineman, with the No. 29 pick of the draft.
 Wilson was the second offensive lineman from Georgia drafted in the first round, with the other being Andrew Thomas, who went to the Giants at No. 4 overall.
-He will have a chance to start immediately and block for last season’s league-leading rusher in Derrick Henry, and NFL Comeback Player of the Year Ryan quarterback Ryan Tannehill.
+He will have a chance to start immediately and block for last season’s league-leading rusher in Derrick Henry, and NFL Comeback Player of the Year quarterback Ryan Tannehill.

 OTHER DRAFT PICKS: